Generic selectors

 Step 2: Take on More Responsibility

 Once you gain site experience, look for chances to lead.
-You might begin supervising a small team or helping with health and safety duties.
-These early steps are key in showing you’re ready to take on more.
+You may start managing a small group or assisting in health and safety tasks.
+These initial actions are important to demonstrate that you are willing to do more.

 Step 3: Gain a Recognised Qualification

-To move into a formal management position, you’ll need an accredited qualification.
-One of the best options for working professionals is the NVQ Level 6 in Construction Site Management.
+You will require an accredited qualification to get into a formal management position.
+The NVQ Level 6 in Construction Site Management is one of the most suitable options for working professionals.
 It’s designed for those already working in supervisory roles and is assessed on the job, which means no classroom or exam stress.

 This NVQ also qualifies you for the CSCS Black Card, which is widely recognised in the industry.
 For those wondering about card options, here’s a helpful breakdown of CSCS card types.